zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 - The upgraded instance is intended to replace one of the existing instances.
 (For the purposes of this procedure the replaced instance is instance B.)
 - Instances A and B run the same Zowe version.

+## Limitations

+There is a known limitation with balancing traffic between different versions of the UI components, in particular about the API Catalog.
+Only one API Catalog instance can be active in an installation with multiple maintainance levels.

 ## Pre-requisites before installation upgrade with HA

 When upgrading an installation in high availability mode, one or more instances run at different maintainance levels.
 As such, a few restrictions apply:

-- Only one API Catalog can be active at any moment.
 - HA settings are the same across both installations.
 - Each instance has its own configuration file (e.g. `zowe.yaml` file), and the HA and security settings are synchronized.
 - Onboarded services must be also be in high availability mode.

 ## Upgrading installation with HA

 Upgrading installation to use high availability mode involves two general steps:

 1. Install a new Zowe instance with the upgraded version.
 2. Switch traffic to the new instance to avoid downtime.